kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Automatic boot2docker setup -- digression
 ----------

-One more thing that I had been struggling with very long until I found a good solution.
-If you work with boot2docker, you will lose all data which is not saved at some safe place.
+One more thing that I had been struggling with very long until I found a good solution: If you work with boot2docker, at reboot you will lose all data which is not saved at some safe place.
 In particular, crontab data is lost.
-Of course, data in the `tmp` directory is lost as well, but that's to be expected.
+Of course, data in the `tmp` directory is lost as well, but that's to be expected and rather nice.

 There is one place where you can manipulate the startup behavior:

     /var/lib/boot2docker/profile

-It is very inconvenient to manipulate this file directly, so I just call another script from my `path_to_your_script` directory called `up.sh` where I put all my instructions.
+It is very inconvenient to manipulate this file directly (you have to remember this path and be root), so I only use it to call another script from my `path_to_your_script` directory called `up.sh` where I put all my instructions to.

     # /var/lib/boot2docker/profile
     #!/bin/sh